 Complete the steps below to register for the programme.

-Please note: in Studielink, the name of the Master's programme does not mention the track name.
+In Studielink, the name of the Master's programme does not mention the track name.
 To register for this track in Studielink, first select 'International and European Law' as your study programme.
 You will be asked to select the specific track during a following step.

 Questions?
 Please take a look at our FAQ.